pgmanutd/react-redux-rxjs-typescript-boilerplate/README.md

 - [ ] Implement [Bundle Loader](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/guides/code-splitting.md)
 - [ ] Configure redux with the help of rxjs for reactive components
 - [ ] Remove unnecessary importing of lodash and rxjs (import what is required; will reduce bundle size)
+- [ ] Add react-helmet for SEO (Search Engine Optimization)
-- [ ] Identify area of improvement, refactoring, add more test cases
+- [ ] Identify areas of improvement, refactoring and add more test cases

 ## License